NZ Retatrutide Research

 Glucagon Receptor Agonism

-The third target — increases energy expenditure, drives hepatic fat reduction, and appears responsible for retatrutide’s superior weight loss profile.
+The third target — associated with increased energy expenditure, hepatic fat changes, and retatrutide’s distinct research profile.

 Latest Research